hjrdave/get-treble-gsm/src/posts/state-persistence.md

 ---
 # State Persistence

-Treble allows the Treble `Store` to save state to browser local storage if specified.
-In the optional `features` parameter, set `persist` to `true` See example below.
+Treble allows the Store to save state to browser local storage if specified.
+In the optional `features` parameter, in the Store state object, set `persist` to `true`.
+See example below.

 ```javascript